casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 :::

-The response from the `put-deploy` command is as follows:
+The response from the `put-deploy` command should look like this:

 ```bash